thetheoreticaldentist/github-slideshow/_posts/0000-01-02-thetheoreticaldentist.md

 layout: slide
 title: “Welcome to our second slide!”
 ---
-Of course this is my test
+Yes, this is my test
 Use the left arrow to go back!